METAREA 7 bulletinset

 ST HELENA (15S/30S, 00E/20W):

-VIS : Good, but moderate showers and rain in the extreme south-west.
+VIS : Good but moderate to poor in showers and thundershowers in the

 TRADES (15S/30S, 00E/WEST COAST):